Spain, Italy reinstate short-selling ban

 It said on Monday it was informed of Italy’s and Spain’s decisions and had no further comment.
 Shares in many big companies are traded on several platforms and not just their national exchange.

-Additional reporting by Antonella Ciancio in Milan and Huw Jones, Simon Jessop and Francesco Canepa and Sudip KarGupta in London; Editing by Jon Loades-Carter and Jane Merriman
+Additional reporting by Antonella Ciancio in Milan and Huw Jones, Simon Jessop and Francesco Canepa in London; Editing by Jon Loades-Carter and Jane Merriman